 Residence Hall Association (RHA)

-Each residence hall has an RHA to provide a variety of services and programming opportunities for residents.
+Residence Hall Association (RHA) to provide a variety of services and programming opportunities for residents.
 RHA plays a key role in setting the tone in each residence hall by planning social and educational programs and activities.
-They are very active within their communities and assist the residence directors with decisions that may impact the residents.
 RHA also work towards improving amenities and services provided.
-You will receive more information about your specific Hall Council from your community advisor.

 Whether your interests are social, academic, athletic or Greek, NU has something for everyone.
 Not only do clubs and organizations enhance campus life at Niagara University, they provide students with a great way to build skills, get connected to campus and make long-lasting friendships.